A Survey on Speech Large Language Models for Understanding: Toward General Speech Understanding: Emergence and Evolution of Speech LLMs

 \subsubsection{Modular Architecture}

 Early efforts in speech processing largely followed a modular architecture.
 For example, in ASR, the pipeline typically involved a separately trained acoustic model (AM), language model (LM), and decoder, integrated via weighted finite-state transducers (WFSTs).
 These components were optimized independently and lacked task adaptability.
-Typical implementations include Gaussian Mixture Model - Hidden Markov Model (GMM-HMM) frameworks and later Deep Neural Network (DNN)-HMM hybrids~\cite{hinton2012deep, dahl2012context}, which formed the foundation of many large-scale ASR toolkits such as Kaldi~\cite{povey2011kaldi} and CMU Sphinx~\cite{lamere2003cmusphinx}.
+Typical implementations include Gaussian Mixture Model - Hidden Markov Model (GMM-HMM) frameworks and later Deep Neural Network (DNN-HMM) hybrids~\cite{hinton2012deep, dahl2012context}, which formed the foundation of many large-scale ASR toolkits such as Kaldi~\cite{povey2011kaldi} and CMU Sphinx~\cite{lamere2003cmusphinx}.
 This design required extensive engineering effort, heavily relied on handcrafted configurations, and lacked the capacity to integrate knowledge holistically or support multitask generalization.

 Moreover, in the SLU domain, spoken language understanding was conventionally built on top of ASR outputs.
 Early SLU systems adopted the \textit{ASR $\rightarrow$ NLU} pipeline~\cite{tur2011slu, mesnil2014rnnslu}, where natural language understanding models operated on 1-best or N-best ASR hypotheses to perform tasks such as intent classification, slot filling, and dialogue state tracking~\cite{hakkani2016multi}.
-However, such cascaded systems suffered from error propagation and degraded performance in noisy or ambiguous speech scenarios.
-Moreover, rich prosodic and acoustic cues were often lost during transcription, limiting deeper semantic interpretation.
+However, such cascaded systems suffer from error propagation and degraded performance in noisy or ambiguous speech scenarios.
+In addition, rich prosodic and acoustic cues were often lost during transcription, limiting deeper semantic interpretation.

 Other models for specific speech understanding tasks, such as emotion recognition, have similarly undergone a modular development phase.
-Although these approaches provide great interpretability, they still exhibit substantial potential for improvement in performance.
+Although these approaches provide strong interpretability, they still exhibit substantial potential for improvement in performance.